lawrenceOlesin/ukhub-zenith-portal/docs/30-production.md

 ## Test accounts
 If you require test accounts please contact mailto: Customer.Services@zenith-bank.co.uk

-## BELOW LINE TO TEST TEH AMENDMENT
-If you need further support please reach out to lawrence.olesin@zenith-bank.co.uk

 ## Fall back channel
 Zenith Bank’s MCI acts as a fall back channel in the event that open banking api’s are unavailable.
 The MCI enables a Third Party Provider (TPP) to access any of Zenith Bank’s Payment Service User (PSU) payment accounts via a browser based access channel.